Spectrum (physical sciences): Electromagnetic spectrum

 In radio and telecommunications, the frequency spectrum can be shared among many different broadcasters.
 The radio spectrum is the part of the electromagnetic spectrum corresponding to frequencies lower below 300 GHz, which corresponds to wavelengths longer than about 1 mm.
 The microwave spectrum corresponds to frequencies between 300 MHz (0.3 GHz) and 300 GHz and wavelengths between one meter and one millimeter.
 Each broadcast radio and TV station transmits a wave on an assigned frequency range, called a channel.
 When many broadcasters are present, the radio spectrum consists of the sum of all the individual channels, each carrying separate information, spread across a wide frequency spectrum.
 Any particular radio receiver will detect a single function of amplitude (voltage) vs. time.
 The radio then uses a tuned circuit or tuner to select a single channel or frequency band and demodulate or decode the information from that broadcaster.
 If we made a graph of the strength of each channel vs. the frequency of the tuner, it would be the frequency spectrum of the antenna signal.

 In astronomical spectroscopy, the strength, shape, and position of absorption and emission lines, as well as the overall spectral energy distribution of the continuum, reveal many properties of astronomical objects.
 Stellar classification is the categorisation of stars based on their characteristic electromagnetic spectra.
 The spectral flux density is used to represent the spectrum of a light-source, such as a star.

 In radiometry and colorimetry (or color science more generally), the spectral power distribution (SPD) of a light source is a measure of the power contributed by each frequency or color in a light source.
 The light spectrum is usually measured at points (often 31) along the visible spectrum, in wavelength space instead of frequency space, which makes it not strictly a spectral density.
-Some spectrophotometers can measure increments as fine as one to two nanometers. the values are used to calculate other specifications and then plotted to show the spectral attributes of the source.
+Some spectrophotometers can measure increments as fine as one to two nanometers and even higher resolution devices with resolutions less than 0.5 nm have been reported. the values are used to calculate other specifications and then plotted to show the spectral attributes of the source.
 This can be helpful in analyzing the color characteristics of a particular source.